phalcon-orphanage/docs/en/reference/models-cache.rst

 Reusable Related Records
 ------------------------
-Some models may have relationships to other models.
+Some models may have relationships with other models.
 This allows us to easily check the records that relate to instances in memory:

 .. code-block:: php